Things To Do In London In The Summer Holidays 2026

-Things To Do In London In The Summer Holidays 2025
+Londonist Things To Do In London In The Summer Holidays 2026

-Looking for things to do in London in the summer holidays?
-We've got you covered, from family days out in the capital to free, family-friendly activities if you're on a budget — and even some day drips out of London that the kids will love.
+Looking for things to do in London in the summer holidays 2026?
+We've got you covered, from family days out in the capital to free, family-friendly activities if you're on a budget — plus day trips out of London that the kids will love, all while school's out!

 THEATRE SHOWS: A trip to the theatre is always a treat.
 Whether your family is into all-singing, all dancing-musicals, stage adaptations of classic kids' books, or interactive shows for younger children, you'll find something in our guide to London's best family-friendly theatre shows this summer.
-We're particularly excited about the new Disney's Hercules musical, and for older kids and teens, the Globe's Western take on Romeo and Juliet.
+Time's running out to see Disney's Hercules musical, and for younger kids, Dog Man - the Musical comes to Southbank Centre.

 SWIMMING: A kiddie favourite, London has an ocean of options for swimming, whatever the weather.
 From an Olympic venue to local leisure centres, these are some of London's best indoor pools.
-Also dive into London's outdoor pools and lidos for summer 2025 (depending how the weather's looking).
+Also dive into London's outdoor pools and lidos for summer 2025.

 ICE SKATING: London also has year-round ice rinks, including one slap bang in the middle of the Central line — so no need to wait for the festive season to get your fill of twirls and whirls.